elastic/connectors/docs/reference/github.md

 For additional operations, see [Usage](https://www.elastic.co/guide/en/enterprise-search/master/connectors-usage.html).

-## Get a GitHub Token
+## GitHub  access token

-In order to authenticate via the GitHub, the user needs to configure GitHub Token to fetch the data from GitHub.
+Configure a GitHub  access token to fetch data from GitHub.

-To generate GitHub Token, user needs to follow below steps:
+Follow these steps to generate a GitHub  access token:
  - Go to GitHub Settings → Developer settings → Personal access tokens → Tokens(classic).
  - Click `Generate new token`.
  - Add a note and select the "repo" scope.